isomerpages/pmo-nptd/media-centre/speeches/_posts/2024-03-15-post-Speech by Minister Indranee at DBS and SG Her Empowerment’s 2024 International Women’s Day Event.md

 shoulder and which are family-friendly make a big difference<strong>.</strong> There are myriad ways in which workplaces can be family-friendly and supportive of women.</p>
-<p>As leaders of the organisation <strong>managers and senior executives, </strong>you
+<p>As leaders of the organisation managers and senior executives,<strong> </strong>you
 set the tone in establishing a company culture where mutual respect and empathy are core tenets, and where you can make sure that meeting various work-life needs is ingrained in your company culture.
 This includes putting in place fair and merit-based appraisals.
 It is also important to create a supportive workplace environment, so that employees can have confidence that they can have support when required.
-I understand that this was the case for <strong>Ms Jacqueline Tan</strong>, a Managing Director under DBS’ Credit Risk Management Group.
+I understand that this was the case for Ms Jacqueline Tan, a Managing Director under DBS’ Credit Risk Management Group.
 In 2018, Jacqueline wanted to have more time with her two young boys and mother, who suffered a stroke some years back.
 She raised it to her managers, who were empathic and encouraging, and they gave her the assurance to be able to take a sabbatical, and recommended her for a new role within DBS when she was ready to return, recognising that she still has a lot to contribute.</p>
-<p><strong>Line managers</strong>, these are really important.
-They are in
+<p>Line managers, these are really important.
+They are in charge of overseeing
-charge of overseeing their team’s day-to-day work and they are key to creating a workplace norm where there is mutual understanding, and where employee’s needs and circumstances can be recognised and supported even as you make sure you meet your company’s goals.
+their team’s day-to-day work and they are key to creating a workplace norm where there is mutual understanding, and where employee’s needs and circumstances can be recognised and supported even as you make sure you meet your company’s goals.
 They can work with their teams to implement supportive practices in a way that makes sense for their work.
 For example, having a system for covering arrangements will help employees support each other and at the same time, allows the responsibilities to be fulfilled and for the employees to have a peace of mind. &nbsp;&nbsp;&nbsp;</p>
-<p><strong>Co-workers</strong> too play a crucial role.
-It makes a big difference
+<p>Co-workers too play a crucial role.
+It makes a big difference when work
-when work colleagues are supportive. &nbsp;In the case of <strong>Ms Roshni Shivaramakrishnan</strong>, an Assistant Vice President in the Consumer Banking Group, she is a mother of one and will be welcoming a second bundle of joy in May.
+colleagues are supportive. &nbsp;In the case of Ms Roshni Shivaramakrishnan, an Assistant Vice President in the Consumer Banking Group, she is a mother of one and will be welcoming a second bundle of joy in May.
 She has already worked out her maternity and return-to-work plans with her manager and